markxoe/authed-proxy/readme.md

-# Authed Proxy Server
+# WIP: Authed Proxy Server

+**:construction: Work in progress**

 Just an express HTTP Proxy Server, but authed with TOTP Codes and Cookies

 ## Description

-This is an Express Server which checks for an Cookie.
-If it doesn't exist, it will redirect to an authentication site where the user has to enter an TOTP Token (aka 2 Factor authentication token) to get the cookie.
-If the Cookie then exists, it will proxy to another Server.
+This is an Express Server which checks for an cookie.
+If it doesn't exist, it will redirect to an authentication site where the user has to enter an TOTP token (aka 2 Factor authentication token) to get the cookie.
+If the cookie then exists, it will proxy to another Server.

-The result can be used to, for example, publish [OctoPrint](https://github.com/OctoPrint/OctoPrint) or any other serevr securely to the internet.
+The result can be used to, for example, publish [OctoPrint](https://github.com/OctoPrint/OctoPrint) or any other server securely to the public internet.

 ### Used Technologies